 Our gut microbiome is a mixture of good, or ‘friendly’, bacteria, known as ‘probiotics’, and a small percentage of the ‘bad guys’, known as pathogens.
 One of the most important jobs of good gut bacteria is providing the first line of defence against ingested pathogens, such as undesirable bacteria and viruses.
 Another vital role of friendly bacteria colonies is the way they ‘talk’ to the immune system helping to enhance our immune responses2 and keep us healthy.
 You can read more here about how probiotics work.

 This means that if our good gut bacteria aren’t fighting fit then we may be more at risk for picking up infections such as colds and flu.
 So how do we make sure our microbiome stays healthy?
 Our article ‘Gut health, all you need to know’ gives more tips and advice on keeping your gut healthy.

-Perhaps the most important thing to remember here is that different probiotics supplements do different things, depending on the strains of probiotic bacteria used in them.
+Perhaps the most important thing to remember here is that different probiotic supplements do different things, depending on the strains of probiotic bacteria used in them.
 Scientists are particularly keen to understand which strains help to support our immune system best, and so there is more and more evidence growing in this area.

-However, each member of your family may need a supplement which is suited to their individual needs.
+Each member of your family may need a supplement which is suited to their individual needs.
 Read on to find out more about the different types of probiotic immune support.